 Introduction to Product Backlog in Scrum

-Product backlog in scrum is defined as the list of customer-centric detailed functionalities and descriptions, changes and adjustments made to the product during the project completion cycle.
-The documented list of all the requirements and the potential changes made to the product throughout the process of delivering the product.
+Product backlog in scrum is defined as the list of customer-centric detailed functionalities and descriptions, changes, and adjustments made to the product during the project completion cycle.
+The documented list of all the requirements and the potential changes made to the product throughout the delivery process.
 There is a product backlog in agile and scrum project management methodology.
 Thus the maintained in scrum is called Scrum Product Backlog.
 In the scrum Project management and product backlog management, lengthy and upfront documentation of the project is not required, unlike the typical conventional product backlogs.
 In Scrum, the focus is on what to do rather than how to do it, which makes it more efficient than any other project management technique.

 The scrum can be maintained by the product owner and the scrum team together by listing and prioritizing the requirements for backlog creation and prioritization.
 The product backlog is maintained in the form of sprints, and there are continuous changes, additions, and deletions to the initial in scrum until the product is delivered to the client or the stakeholder.
 During the product development lifecycle, feedbacks are collected from the customer for making changes and improving them.
 Thus the tends to grow more and more till the product is delivered.

 Difference between a Simple List and a Scrum Product Backlog

 List of features that differentiates it from the traditional simple to-do list:

-- Scrum product backlog signifies a living document in which the entries are being added until the project is completed.
+- It signifies a living document in which the entries are being added until the project is completed.
 The meaning of a living document is dynamic in nature and keeps changing as various entries are added to the scrum product backlog on a real-time basis.
-The changes or the requirements in the scrum product backlog may be iterative as per the need of the project.
+Therefore, the changes or the requirements in the scrum product backlog may be iterative as per the need of the project.